Updated May 24, 2021

 PhDs are hurting.

 If you’ve done one, you know.
-Remember the sense of meaning and purpose that drew you into a PhD program?
+Remember the sense of meaning and purpose that drew you towards a PhD program?
 Was it still there at the end?
 If yours was, you’re lucky.
 I directed my purpose into getting hired in a tenure-track job, and got very hurt when it didn’t happen.

 And people have vastly different experiences within programs.